Colombian ELN rebels behind car bomb that killed 21: defense minister

-In Thursday’s attack, the government said, a car driven by ELN explosives expert Jose Aldemar Rojas broke through checkpoints onto the grounds of the General Santander School before it detonated, shattering windows of apartments nearby.
+In Thursday’s attack, a car driven by ELN explosives expert Jose Aldemar Rojas broke through checkpoints onto the grounds of the General Santander School before it detonated, shattering windows of apartments nearby, Defense Minister Guillermo Botero said.

-“A terrorist act by the ELN took those lives,” Botero told reporters in Bogota.
+“A terrorist act by the ELN took those lives,” he told reporters in Bogota.

-The National Liberation Army (ELN), made up of some 2,000 fighters and considered a terrorist organization by the United States and European Union, began peace talks with the government of former President Juan Manuel Santos in February 2017 but they have been put on hold by President Ivan Duque until the ELN frees all hostages and stops attacks.
+The National Liberation Army (ELN), made up of some 2,000 fighters and considered a terrorist organization by the United States and European Union, began peace talks with the government of former President Juan Manuel Santos in early 2017, but they have been put on hold by President Ivan Duque until the ELN frees its 17 hostages and stops attacks.

+The bombing heightens fear that a new wave of attacks could be launched in the Andean nation as a reaction to the right-wing president’s stance.

+Duque, who took office in August and is supported by hard-line former President Alvaro Uribe, has pledged to toughen offensives against the group and drug-trafficking crime gangs that continue to kill and kidnap civilians.

 Rojas, known by his war alias El Mocho or Kiko, had lost his hand in bomb-making activity and traveled frequently across the border to Venezuela, Botero said.